Arrezz/MontyHall/montyhall/README.md

 ## Interacting with the application

-The application will ask you for two different values.
+The application will ask you for two different integer values.
 The first value will be the amount of simulations to do both for the no-swap strategy and the swap strategy.
 The second value will be the amount of doors available in the simulation.